 Q: Can I apply for multiple H-1Bs?

 A: Yes, you can apply for multiple H-1Bs.
-You are allowed to work for more than one U.S. employer, but must have an I-129 (Petition for Non-immigrant worker) filed by each employer.
+You are allowed to work for more than one U.S. employer, but must have an I-129 (Petition for Nonimmigrant Worker) filed by each petitioning company.

-Q: May I have a part-time H-1B?
-If I currently have H-1B status from my full-time employer, is there anything I need to do?
+Q: Can I have a part-time H-1B job?
+If I currently have H-1B status under my full-time employer, is there anything I need to do?

-A: Yes, you may have a part time H-1B.
+A: Yes, you can have a part time H-1B.

-A US employer may petition for a part-time H-1B for you.
-As long as your work hours are at least 50% of the normal full time hours in your industry and you satisfy all other requirements for an H-1B, you are eligible to possess part-time H-1B status.
+A U.S. employer may petition for a part-time H-1B job on your behalf.
+As long as your work hours are at least 50 percent of the normal full-time hours in your industry, and provided you satisfy all other requirements for an H-1B, you can also obtain part-time H-1B status.

-If you have H-1B status already, you can apply for a concurrent H-1B for another part-time job.
-In this situation, there is no set number of hours that the beneficiary must work for each employer.
-You should ask the new prospective employer to apply for a part time H-1B visa on your behalf.
-You may keep two or more concurrent H-1Bs.
+Alternatively, if you already have H-1B status, you can apply for a concurrent H-1B for another part-time job.
+In this situation, there is no set number of hours that you must work for each employer.
+You should ask the new prospective employer to apply for a part-time H-1B visa on your behalf.
+You are permitted to keep two or more concurrent H-1Bs.

 Q: I am in H-1B status now, and I would like to change jobs.
-How long does it take to obtain a new H-1B based on a new employer?
+How long does it take to obtain a new H-1B with a new employer?

-A: If you would like to change jobs, your new prospective employer must file a new H-1B application and pay all the applicable fees, similar to the initial H-1B petition filed by your current employer.
-It generally takes between two to three months to obtain approval of an H-1B petition submitted by a new employer.
-However, you may begin working for your new employer as soon as the new H-1B petition is filed with USCIS under the new H-1B laws, provided that the H-1B quota issue does not exist in your case.
-Please refer to the following question for an explanation of the H-1B transfer quota issue.
+A: If you would like to change jobs, your new prospective employer must file a new H-1B application and pay all the applicable fees.
+The procedure is similar to that of the initial H-1B petition filed by your current employer.
+It generally takes between two and three months to obtain approval of an H-1B petition submitted by a new employer.
+However, you may begin working for your new employer as soon as the new H-1B petition is filed with USCIS, provided you are not subject to the H-1B quota.

-Q: When may I legally begin to work for a new employer if my current H-1B employment status was subject to the H-1B Cap?
+Q: When can I legally begin to work for a new employer if my current H-1B employment status was subject to the H-1B Cap?

-A: As soon as the new H-1B petition is filed on your behalf with the USCIS.
+A: As soon as the new H-1B petition is filed on your behalf with USCIS.